3D Globe

 Early Settlement Plzenec (Actual Screenshot)

 The first written mention of the fortified settlement at the Hurka hill and the adjacent urban area down in the Uslava River valley dates to A. D. 976.
-During the next two centuries it had developed into an important trading centre with large marketplace, eight stone‑walled churches and even its own official mint.
+During the next two centuries it had developed into an important trading centre with large marketplace, eight stone‑walled churches and even its own mint.

 After the royal town, New Plzen, was founded nearby in 1295, the locality gradually lost importance.
 The settlement however has remained in existence up to these days as a municipality called Starý Plzenec (“Old” Plzenec).